The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And what that does is make people question the legitimacy of what they see on the field.

-Now, you know what one of the biggest arguments in football is what the heck is a catch anymore.
+One of the biggest arguments in football is what the heck is a catch anymore.

-I don't know about you, but I don't like waiting five minutes for a referee to review video to declare something was a catch or not when it clearly looked like it was to the naked eye, and even in the replay, but there's this rule, well, it didn't maintain control through the play.
+I don't know about you, but I don't like waiting five minutes for a referee to review video to declare something was a catch or not when it clearly looked like it was to the naked eye and even in the replay.

-The number of replays and the length of time they take coupled with the commercial breaks.
+The number of replays and the length of time they take, coupled with the commercial breaks.

-You score a touchdown, commercial break, extra point, commercial break, kickoff, commercial break.
+You score a touchdown, commercial break.

 So you have three plays there, and you've got at least eight minutes of commercials.

-I don't care what you think about how great that is, how honorable that is, what great free speech it is, what great civil protests it is, this is not what people want to see it.
+I don't care what you think about how great that is, how honorable that is, what great free speech it is, what great civil protest it is.

 This is not why they tune in.